 A good number of cross-country racers still use hardtails for the above reasons, but most endurance and other types of racers have switched over to full suspension.
 I should also note that hardtails are also especially popular among the dirt jumping crowd where they pump better from jump to jump.

-Unfortunately, full suspension mountain bikes are a bit more expensive than hardtails.
-If you can’t afford a full suspension with decent and reliable components, I would recommend buying a good reliable hardtail from a specialty bike shop before going to a mass merchant such as Costco or Wal-Mart for a bike that may fall apart after you ride it for a few days.
+Full-suspension mountain bikes are a bit more expensive than hardtails.
+If you can’t afford a full suspension with decent and reliable components, I would recommend buying a good reliable hardtail from Amazon before going to amass merchant.

 Which Components are Right for You?